-If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
+If a torque wrench is not available when installing the spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
 However, the spark plug should be tightened to the specified torque as soon as possible.

-4. Install the spark plug cap.
+3. Install the spark plug cap.

-EBU23266 Engine oil
+Engine oil